devopsctl/gitlabctl/docs/gitlabctl_get_group-members.md

 ```
       --config string   config file (default is $HOME/.gitlabctl.yaml)
   -o, --out string      Print the command output to the desired format. (json, yaml, simple) (default "simple")
+      --page int        Page of results to retrieve (default 1)
+      --per-page int    The number of results to include per page (default 1)
 ```

 ### SEE ALSO